 Questions about General Mobile Development Expertise

 To get the ball rolling, fire these initial questions at a mobile development agency you are considering.
-The questions will help you to quickly shortlist the candidates to pros and fish out wannabe mobile developers.
+The questions will help you to quickly interview the candidates, shortlist them to pros, and fish out wannabe mobile developers.

 1. How many apps have you developed?